-While Sally O'Brien and Dequi Kioni-Sadiki are on leave the show will be guest hosted by Claudia De La Criz, King Downing, and produced by K'sisay Sadiki-Torres
+While Sally O'Brien and Dequi Kioni-Sadiki are on leave, the show will be guest hosted by Claudia De La Criz and King Downing, and produced by K'sisay Sadiki-Torres

 Where We Live is a one-hour weekly live public affairs program focusing primarily on US political prisoners, the prison/industrial complex, repressive legislation, police brutality, etc. The program has been on the air since 1988.

-She also designed & ran a News Department at WOMR-FM in Provincetown, Mass.
+She also designed and ran a News Department at WOMR-FM in Provincetown, Mass.